SwiftGen/SwiftGen/Documentation/SwiftGenKit Contexts/InterfaceBuilder.md

           class prefix such as `UI`)
        - `module`: `String` — The module of the scene, could be the value of `customModule`, or of an internal module such as GLKit depending on the base type (can be empty)
+       - `moduleIsPlaceholder`: `Bool` — This property is true if the user has checked the "Inherit module from target" setting.
     - `segues`: `Array` - List of segues
        - `identifier`: `String` — The segue identifier
        - `customClass`: `String` — The custom class of the segue (absent if generic UIStoryboardSegue)